urvishp13/Little-Search-Engine/README.md

 You will also have to enter the "noisewords" file which has "commonplace words (such as 'the')".
 The name of this file is `noisewords.txt`;
  input it using the directory-path method outlined in the previous paragraph.

+This project was an assignment given to Rutgers CS112 Data Structures students in the Fall of 2014.
+It was redone in November 2021 with no recollection of how the project was initially completed.